trychlos/pwix-cookie-manager/README.md

     ![English version](/maintainer/png/consent-statistics-fr.png)
     ![English version](/maintainer/png/consent-third-fr.png)

+### Blaze components

 #### `cmSliding`

 A sliding alert band displayed in the bottom of the screen, to let the user be informed or the existence of a cookies policy.

-Contrarily to `cmConsent`, this component is not blocking.
-The user is able to just ignore it.

-As this component provides a link to the cookies manager modal dialog, it may take the exact same parameters than `cmConsent`, plus some specifics:
+As this component provides a link to the cookies manager dialog, it may take the exact same parameters than `runManager()`, plus some specifics:

 - `cookiesPolicy`

-    Whether to display a link to the site wookies policy.
+    Whether to display a link to the site cookies policy.

     If provided, then the component will display a short sentence « Read our cookies policy ».